matkubita/ClickbaitDetectionThesis/README.md

 [Mateusz Kubita](https://github.com/matkubita)<br>
 [Wojciech Michaluk](https://github.com/wojo501)

-## "Clickbait News Detection and Analysis"
+## Clickbait News Detection and Analysis

 This engineering thesis presents an analysis of clickbait articles using machine learning and artificial intelligence methods.
 The team conducted a review of existing research in this area, which allowed the creation of a custom metric, referred to in the thesis as the *baitness measure*, which quantifies the clickbait nature of articles.